 Monogram Ice Maker - How It Operates

-Monogram cubed ice makers provide large quantities of fresh ice so you will always have ice handy.
+Monogram standalone, cubed ice makers provide large quantities of fresh ice so you will always have ice handy.
+This article provides in depth information for Monogram standalone ice makers that produce square, cubed shape ice cubes.

 • The bin is not a freezer, so you will have ice melting constantly.
 As the older cubes melt, new ice is made.

-• The unit needs a way to drain the water, either to a floor drain or with a pump accessory.
+• The appliance needs a way to drain the water, either to a floor drain or with a pump accessory.

 • An ice level sensor in the storage bin will monitor the ice levels.